 The Italian card makers Dal Negro and Modiano also make a 40-card version of the pack including fives.
 Domenico Starna informs me that this is used in Südtirol - Alto Adige for Tressette, the ranking of cards being 10, 9, ace, king, over, under, 8, 7, 6, 5, so that the 10, 9, ace and pictures are counting cards.
 It is also possible to play Tressette with only 32 Salzburger playing cards without sixes and fives, dealing 8 cards to each player.
 Also in Niederdorf - Villabassa and in Innichen - San Candido they play Blind Watten with 40 cards.
 In Niederdorf - Villabassa they also play Bieten with 40 cards.
 In Toblach - Dobbiaco, Blind Watten is played 36 cards, using all the sixes but no fives - see the Watten page for details.

 The international 52 card pack is used in Italy as elsewhere for Bridge and (in multiple form with jokers) for Canasta.
 Since the late 20th century a canasta-based game Burraco has become extremely popular.
 A double 52-card deck is also used for the rummy games Scala Quaranta and Machiavelli.

-The Italian site Tretre includes an encyclopedia of Italian card games and a history of playing-cards, and Briscola, Tressete and Scopa can be played on line against live players or against the computer.
+The Italian site Tretre included an encyclopedia of Italian card games and a history of playing-cards.

 Alberosa specialises in software for Italian Rummy games: Ramino, Scala Quaranta and Burraco.